Declutter your home and declutter your life

 I thought I’d start with a totally abstract benefit which I’m already struggling to put into words.
-I guess what I’m trying to convey is I feel lighter and freer.
+I guess what I’m trying to convey is that I feel lighter and freer.
 Cupboards of clutter can weigh us down and excess baggage connects us to the past and can prevent us from moving forward.
 With the majority of my stuff gone, I feel clear about how I want to live.
 Every item in my home is something I use or love, each one facilitates my life and there’s nothing getting in the way.
 It’s an uplifting and energising feeling.

 2. Less housework and maintenance

 Less stuff means less housework, less time organising and tidying, less time looking for things and less time getting things repaired or replaced.
-This unlocks more time to do the things I love.
+This unlocks time to do more of the things I love.
 My man and I live in a small apartment which is inexpensive to heat and involves little maintenance.
-It’s cosy and we enjoy every inch of the space, not to mention a smaller mortgage!
+It’s cosy and we enjoy every inch of the space, not to mention a smaller household bills!

 3. More time for family and friends